 Peru's version uses Peruvian pisco Key lime juice, syrup, ice, egg white, and Angostura bitters.
 The Chilean version uses Chilean Pisco, Pica lime but excludes the bitters and the egg white.

-My version goes a little towards Hawaii:
+My version heads a little towards Hawaii.

 1.5 Oz.
 Pisco

 1/2 Oz.
 Agave Syrup

 2 Drops Angostura Orange Bitters

 Garnish: Pineapple Chunk and